FabioCantarimM/grubhubscrapping/README.md

 Create 3 Queues in AWS SQS:

   1 - Queue that will activate AWS Lambda

   2 - Error Queue to receive any unfinished tasks

   3 - The following queue will receive completed tasks.

 Make an AWS Lambda function that calls main.lambda handler.
 Set the first queue as a trigger;

+To receive into AWS S3, create a bucket or add a folder to an existing bucket.